cmgoffena13/DE-Capstone-Portfolio-2/README.md

 <sup>Initial thoughts: webTitle and webPublicationDate seem to be the most important data points.
 Status is important as well to check.
 Also have to be careful about search terms, I wanted the ecommerce Amazon, not the jungle.
 Looks like their is a sectionName that can be filtered for US activity only</sup>

 ## Website
-I decided early on that I wanted to create a web p**age to easily change the polygon and guardian query inputs.
+I decided early on that I wanted to create a web page to easily change the polygon and guardian query inputs.
 I ended up with a simple flask home page.
 ![Website](website/app/static/README/stock_tracker.png "Website")

 ## Threading